wuusn/beex/README.md

 Below, we provide a detailed explanation of a config file (config/case_tma.yaml).

 ```
-CaseTMA: # The config title, can any string
+CaseTMA: # The config title, can be any string
     feature_mode: path # mode of feature extraction, 'path' for pathology and 'radi' for radiology
     n_workers: 8 # number of workers for parallel processing
     cohort_dir: # a list of directories of cohort data